swopblock/swopblock/README.md

 -->

 # Swopblock APP - Open Source

-Counter-party-secure exchange-party-free cross-blockchain exchange.
+[Swopblock APP](https://swopblock.org) is a distribution of the repository and is released and copyrighted under the Swopbock APP developer's and promoter's endowment fund.

+[Swopblock APP](https://swopblock.org) is an application that allows a user to conduct counterparty-secure exchange-party-free crypto currency trading.

 ## The Repository

 This repository is where we develop Swopblock APP.
 Not only do we work on code and issues here, we also publish our [roadmap](https://github.com/swopblock/swopblock), [monthly iteration plans](https://github.com/swopblock/swopblock) and our [endgame plans](https://github.com/swopblock/swopblock).
 This source code is available to everyone under the standard [Apache License 2.0](https://github.com/swopblock/swopblock).

-## Swopblock Code

-[Swopblock APP](https://swopblock.org) is a distribution of the repository and is released and copyrighted under the Swopbock APP developer's and promoter's endowment fund.

-[Swopblock APP](https://swopblock.org) is an application that allows a user to conduct counterparty-secure exchange-party-free crypto currency trading.

 ## Contributing